Learning from What We Know: How to Perform Vulnerability Prediction using Noisy Historical Data: Experimental Results

-We use \emph{FrameVPM}~\cite{framevpm} to apply the baseline techniques on all the components of a system release.
-The resulting prediction models are then evaluated in a similar manner as RQ1.
-Figure \ref{fig:filepredictionidealbarplot} shows (in box plot format) the performance comparison of our approach with the replicated approaches.
-Each box plot shows the distribution of a specific performance indicator (MCC / F-measure / Precision / Recall) for the related techniques per project.
+Figure \ref{fig:filepredictionidealbarplot} shows the performance comparison of \our with existing approaches in a box plot format.
+Box plots show the distribution of performance indicators (MCC, F-measure, Precision, Recall) for the techniques per project.